RetroDECK/ES-DE/USERGUIDE-DEV.md

 When going for this approach the game folders can be scraped so that it looks nice when browsing the gamelist, but make sure to also scrape the files used to launch the games or otherwise their entries in the collections _All games, Favorites_ and _Last played_ as well as any custom collections will miss the game metadata and game media.
 If you don't have these collections activated, then this can of course be skipped.

+Regardless of game setup method, per-game settings can be applied.
+If using the DOSBox RetroArch cores this is done via the RetroArch GUI and for DOSBox-X and DOSBox Staging it's accomplished by placing a custom dosbox.conf in the game directory.

 #### ScummVM

 ScummVM overlaps a bit with DOS when it comes to the logic of setting it up.
 It's recommended to keep games in separate folders, so if you have a game distributed as a ZIP file, uncompress it to its own directory.